 - Get multiple bids.
 Contacting three or more pest control companies can save you money, so shop around for the best treatment that’s right for your home.

 - Purchase a termite home inspection plan.
 Termite home inspection maintenance plans can help you save money.
 Inspections are carried out monthly or biannually.
-A professional will check bait and traps during these inspections, and the average visit costs between $25 and $50.
+A professional will check bait and traps during these inspections; the average visit costs between $25 and $50.

-When vetting the best termite control companies to determine which is the best choice, homeowners will find that asking the right questions about termite treatment costs will help minimize miscommunication, save money, and get the desired results.
-Here are some questions for homeowners to ask after looking up “termite treatment near me” and contacting a local pro.
+When vetting the best termite control companies to determine which is the best choice, homeowners will find that asking the right questions about termite treatment costs will help them minimize miscommunication, save money, and get the desired results.
+The following are some questions for homeowners to ask after looking up “termite treatment near me” and contacting a local pro.

 - What is the cost of treatment?